econ-ark/REMARK/REMARKs/ctDiscrete.md

 ---
 # CFF required fields
 cff-version: 1.1.0 # required (don't change)
-#message: If you use this software, please cite it as below.
+#message: If you use this software, please cite it as below. # optional
-authors:
+authors: # required
-  - family-names: Carroll
+  - family-names: "Carroll"
-    given-names: Christopher D.
+    given-names: "Christopher D."
     orcid: "https://orcid.org/0000-0003-3732-9312"
-title: ctDiscrete
+title: ctDiscrete # required
-abstract: 'Analytically tractable model of the effects of nonfinancial risk on intertemporal choice'
+abstract: 'Analytically tractable model of the effects of nonfinancial risk on intertemporal choice'  # optional

 # REMARK required fields
-remark-version: "1.0"
+remark-version: "1.0"  # required - specify version of REMARK standard used
 references: # required for replications; optional for reproductions; BibTex data from original paper
   - type: article
     authors: # required